 By Shari Prymak

 The first generation Porsche Panamera represented the brand’s first go at a four-door GT car.
 Though controversial in appearance, it certainly had the road presence and performance capability worthy of the Porsche badge.
-Now in its second generation, the Panamera is looking to redefine the style and performance benchmarks of the luxury sedan once more with the introduction of GTS model.
+Now in its second generation, the Panamera looks to redefine the style and performance benchmarks of the luxury sedan once more with variants such as the GTS.

 Porsche produces a GTS variant of just about every model in their lineup.
 In each case, they tend to be the easiest method of getting all the best performance bits in a single package while saving you the trouble of checking off individual option boxes.
 In the case of the Panamera GTS, this means the inclusion of the SportDesign Package with sportier-looking front and rear fascia, high-gloss black trim pieces, 20 inch Panamera Design wheels, a three-piece adaptive rear spoiler, sport chassis with a 10mm lower ride height and adaptive air suspension, larger brakes, a sport exhaust, and, perhaps most significant of all, a tweaked V8 engine borrowed from the higher Turbo model.
 The Panamera GTS is available in both sedan and long-roof Sport Turismo body styles.